programminghistorian/ph-submissions/en/drafts/originals/space-place-gazetteers.md

 ## Lesson Overview

-This lesson introduces you to digital gazetteers, which are spatial knowledge organization systems (KOS) that record names, spatial footprints, and other characteristics historically associated with specific places.
-The term gazetteer refers to certain printed historical documents such as geographical indexes, directories, and encyclopdias[^1] – this lesson is focused on their digital equivalents.
+The term [gazetteer](https://en.wikipedia.org/wiki/Gazetteer) refers to certain geographical documents, such as indexes, directories, and encyclopdias, that were historically printed[^1] – this lesson is focused on their digital equivalents.
+Digital gazetteers record names, spatial footprints, and other characteristics associated with specific places.
+Historical gazetteers, in particular, link discourses about one or more places over time.

+A gazetteer, especially a historical one, is a kind of [Knowledge Organization System (KOS)](https://en.wikipedia.org/wiki/Knowledge_organization_system), a tool 'that brings together related concepts and their names in a meaningful way, such that users of the KOS can easily comprehend the relationships represented'.[^8] The shape and organization of this KOS will be determined by the shared characteristics of the places that need to be modeled.

-In its briefest sense, a gazetteer is a dictionary or list of place names.
+Thus, in its briefest sense, a gazetteer is a dictionary or list of place names.
 However, a well-structured gazetteer reflects the fact that places are conceptual entities, not simply names or points on maps.
 For example, any given place may have had multiple names in numerous languages over the course of history, potentially involving conflicts about who has the power to enforce any of those names.
 The spatial extents, names, and feature types (settlements, buildings, nations, mountains, and so on) of places also frequently change over time.

 This lesson teaches you how to leverage the power of digital gazetteers, which are essential resources for spatial history.
 Unlike maps, gazetteers can readily connect named spatial entities with one another and with their modern locations, and they make it easy to annotate any identified place with information about texts, events, people, or other places that have been associated with it.